awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

 Using Proxy Credentials
 ~~~~~~~~~~~~~~~~~~~~~~~

-If your software communicates with AWS through a proxy, you can specify credentials for the proxy
+If your software communicates with AWS through a proxy, you can specify credentials for the proxy by
 using the :code:`ProxyCredentials` property on the
 :sdk-net-api:`ClientConfig <TRuntimeClientConfig>`
 class for the service.
-For example, for |S3|, you could use code
+For example, for |S3| you could use code
 similar to the following, where {my-username} and {my-password} are the proxy user name and password
 specified in a `NetworkCredential <https://msdn.microsoft.com/en-us/library/system.net.networkcredential.aspx>`_
 object.